barnabasmolnar/resume/src/markdown-content/education/nyme-sek.md

 ---
-name: "Philologist in English and American Studies specialising in English"
+name: "Philologist in English and American Studies"
 type: "Bachelor's"
 university: "University of West Hungary"
 duration: "2009-2012"